Zuma appoints first woman to head Supreme Court - Nigeria Today

 In 2006 she was appointed a judge at the Supreme Court of Appeal.

-The post Zuma appoints first woman to head Supreme Court appeared first on Vanguard News.
+The post Zuma appoints first woman to head Supreme Court appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share